U-Jayadhar/PRODIGY_ML_01/README.md

 ## Results

 - **Mean Squared Error (MSE):** 1827824884.344168
-- The `predicts.csv` is the output file with predicted house prices for the test dataset.
+- The `predicts.csv` is the output file with predicted house prices for the `test.csv` dataset.

 ## Acknowledgments